jbcodeforce/flink-studies/flink-sql/01-confluent-kafka-local-flink/README.md

 );
 ```

-* Move records from generated table to kafka topic
+* Move records from the generated table to kafka topic

 ```sql
 INSERT INTO pageviews_kafka SELECT * FROM pageviews;